 2. What to Wear

 If you are photographing people, suggest that your client wear solid colors, or, if they insist on patterned clothing, make sure that the pattern is very basic.
 There is so much color in nature during this time of year, which makes heavily patterned clothing appear extremely busy against the backdrop of fall color.
-Also, keep in mind the color of the leaves versus the color of their clothes, and try to get your client to dress in colors that are complimentary to red/yellow/orange.
-So, some complimentary colors would be shades of blue and green.
+Also, keep in mind the color of the leaves versus the color of their clothes, and try to get your client to dress in colors that are complementary to red/yellow/orange.
+So, some complementary colors would be shades of blue and green.
 Of course, the classic black/white/gray combo is always a win!
+We have a what to wear guide for families here.

 Here in Georgia, the light during fall seems to be one of two things: either 1) completely sunny or 2) completely cloudy.
 There is really no in-between.